GustavoFri/GustavoFri.github.io/_pages/about.md

 Education
 ===

 * Sept.
-2020 --- June 2024: B.Sc. in Statistics, School of Mathematics and Statistics, Wuhan University (Expected)
+2020 --- June 2024: B.Sc. in Statistics, School of Mathematics and Statistics, Wuhan University, Wuhan, China (Expected)

 Honors and Awards
 ===